Willycanarias/AppFacturacion_v1/README.md

 ### More information

-If you'd like to see how it works these procedures, I will give you the link to the endpoints that work:
+If you'd like to see how it works these procedures, I will give you the link to the endpoints on Postman:
 - [POSTMAN](https://www.getpostman.com/collections/d472723cac9da83b0e6a)